bvn-architecture/BVN_Office_Staging/README.md

 ## <a name="SetUp">New Website Setup</a>

 Creating a new website for a different floorplan entirely is quite an involved process, especially depending on what source information you have.
-This guide will assume that you have a timeline of different stages, a render of the floorplan before, a render of the floorplan afterwards, and a copy of the files in this repo.
+This guide will assume that you have a timeline of different stages, an image of the floorplan before, an image of the floorplan afterwards, and a copy of the files in this repo.

 *Note: This method isn't limited to just 2 states (in fact, it usually uses 3).
 You can use as many different states as you want (e.g. beginning, stage 1, stage 2, stage 3, etc., end, ...)*